-A disclaimer should remove no more than is necessary either to restore novelty or to disclaim subject-matter excluded from patentability for non-technical reasons.
-A claim containing a disclaimer must meet the clarity and conciseness requirements of Art.
-84. In the interest of the patent's transparency, the excluded prior art should be indicated in the description in accordance with Rule 42(1)(b) and the relation between the prior art and the disclaimer should be shown.
+A disclaimer should remove no more than is necessary either to restore novelty or to disclaim subject-matter excluded from patentability for non-technical reasons, unless this is required to satisfy Art.
+84 EPC and does not lead to an arbitrary reshaping of the claims: Art.
+84 applies equally to the claim per se and to the disclaimer itself (see T 2130/11).

+In the interest of the patent's transparency, the excluded prior art should be indicated in the description in accordance with Rule 42(1)(b) and the relation between the prior art and the disclaimer should be shown.